-WordPress is incredibly easy to use, no matter your technical skills.
+WordPress is incredibly easy to use, even if your technical skills are fairly basic.
 That’s what makes it a great option for small business owners who might not have the budget to hire a developer or IT support.
 With WordPress, you don’t need to learn HTML or touch a line of code (unless you want to) to create and manage your website.

 You can choose a great-looking WordPress template from the vast collection available online.
 You can also customise the look and feel of your website with ease, add new pages, and edit any piece of content directly from your CMS.
 Want to take it one step further?
 There’s a vast collection of plugins you can install to customise your site even further, without needing to change any code yourself.

 And if you get WordPress hosting from 123 Reg, you won’t need to worry about any of the technical aspects of installing WordPress or setting up your site.
-We manage everything for you so you don’t have to.
-This includes installing WordPress, optimising speed, taking care of important updates and security work to ensure your website is always safe, secure, and running smoothly.
+We manage everything for you, so you don’t have to.
+This includes installing WordPress, optimising speed, taking care of important updates and security work to help ensure your website runs as smoothly as possible.

-As a small business owner, one of your top priorities after creating a site and getting it online is to ensure it’s found quickly by potential customers.
-This is a goal you can achieve faster with a WordPress site.
+As a small business owner, one of your top priorities after creating a website and getting it online is to ensure it’s found quickly by potential customers.
+WordPress can help you achieve this goal.

 Why?
 Because this CMS is regarded as one of the most search engine optimisation (SEO) friendly solutions available.
-Websites built with WordPress tend to mean that your website will be structured in an SEO-friendly way, meaning you search engines should find it easier to locate your content.
+The default settings for WordPress tend to mean that your website will be structured in an SEO-friendly way, meaning you search engines should find it easier to locate your content.

 5. You can assign different roles for different people